AI, NDC, ChatGPT: acronyms that have rapidly become part of the travel management lexicon.

 A poll at the start of the webinar showed almost half of participants (47.5%) wanted to see AI used in identifying cost savings in airfares.

-Where Is AI helpful in travel?
+Where is AI helpful in travel?

 The client perspective

-Humans = reassurance
+Humans equal reassurance

 However, Shilling points out that while AI may be able to do this in the future, it’s still a consultant that will know if a 5am flight is appropriate for a client.